 Our tips on how to set-up a service management system in a remote working environment

-As we enter the final strait of 2020, we have seen the traditional work experience change forever.
-The sudden shift of entire workforces to remote working means that IT teams have had to deal with a surge of additional pressure.
-Where once IT support issues could be easily met by walking across the room to talk to your colleague, or dodgy equipment fixed by checking the stock room for new parts, things have been turned upside down - almost overnight.
-Even the most simple of IT support requests have become much more complex, resulting in IT teams becoming stretched as they search to find a balance between tackling routine tasks and fighting fires.
-More than ever, the key to keeping users supported during periods of uncertainty is having an effective IT Service Management (ITSM) platform.
+During 2020, we saw the traditional work experience change forever.
+The sudden shift of entire workforces to remote working meant that IT teams had to deal with a surge of additional pressure.
+Where once IT support issues could be easily met by walking across the room to talk to your colleague, or dodgy equipment fixed by checking the stock room for new parts, things were turned upside down - almost overnight.
+Even the most simple of IT support requests became much more complex, resulting in IT teams becoming stretched as they searched to find a balance between tackling routine tasks and fighting fires.
+More than ever, the key to keeping users supported during periods of uncertainty was having an effective IT Service Management (ITSM) platform.

-This makes Atlassian's launch of Jira Service Management even more timely.
-At a time when there has never been a greater demand for development, IT operations, and business teams to collaborate in ever tighter and more efficient ways, Jira Service Management incorporates those richer ITSM capabilities needed to make that possible.
+This made Atlassian's launch of Jira Service Management in late 2020 even more timely.
+At a time when there had never been a greater demand for development, IT operations, and business teams to collaborate in ever tighter and more efficient ways, Jira Service Management incorporates those richer ITSM capabilities needed to make that possible.

-Adaptavist welcomes Atlassian's move towards an Enterprise Service Management model of ITSM, particularly as it comes when we (and many other organisations) are taking our own steps in that same direction.
+Adaptavist welcomed Atlassian's move towards an Enterprise Service Management model of ITSM, particularly as it came when we (and many other organisations) were taking our own steps in that same direction.

-So we thought we would take this opportunity to look back on what we did and offer you a blueprint based on our experience for delivering IT support in a remote working environment.
+So we took the opportunity to look back on what we did and offer you a blueprint based on our experience for delivering IT support in a remote working environment.
 We hope you find our experience and tips useful - whether you are just starting out in implementing ITSM practices, or are well on track to delivering end-to-end enterprise service management.

 Service management in the age of Covid